rbagg/foundonchat/blog/network-effect-strategy.md

 **Note:** Network Effects (partner networks that get bundled recommendations) work best when combined with Part 2 (AI-Optimised Content).
 For the complete system, see [our methodology](../our-methodology/).

+*This strategy helps you get recommended when travelers ask ChatGPT or Claude for complete wine tour experiences.*

 ## What is the Network Effect?

 The network effect occurs when a product becomes more valuable as more people use it.
 In tourism, this translates to partnerships between complementary businesses.
 Think Barossa Valley winery teaming up with a local restaurant and hotel.